 Northport is a somewhat small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 7,347 people and three constituent neighborhoods, Northport is the 236th largest community in New York.
+With a population of 7,347 people and five constituent neighborhoods, Northport is the 237th largest community in New York.

 Northport home prices are not only among the most expensive in New York, but Northport real estate also consistently ranks among the most expensive in America.

-Northport is a decidedly white-collar village, with fully 86.29% of the workforce employed in white-collar jobs, well above the national average.
+Northport is a decidedly white-collar village, with fully 88.88% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Northport is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Northport who work in office and administrative support (14.62%), sales jobs (11.70%), and management occupations (11.46%).
+There are especially a lot of people living in Northport who work in office and administrative support (20.23%), healthcare (13.36%), and teaching (9.82%).

 Of important note, Northport is also a village of artists.
 Northport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northport’s character.

-Northport is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Northport is a great place for families with children to consider.
+First of all, many other families with children live here, making Northport a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Northport has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Northport’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Northport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In Northport, a lot of people use the train to get to work every day though Northport is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, Northport has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Northport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Northport include Irish, Italian, German, English, and Russian.
+Important ancestries of people in Northport include Irish, German, Italian, English, and Albanian.

 The most common language spoken in Northport is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and French.